 Learn more about Kentucky child car seat laws and how using a car seat could affect your right to seek compensation if your child is injured in a car accident.

-How Minner Vines Moncus Injury Lawyers Can Help After a Car Accident in Lexington, KY
+How Minner Vines Injury Lawyers, PLLC Can Help After a Car Accident in Lexington, KY

-Minner Vines Moncus Injury Lawyers is one of the few personal injury law firms to have recovered over $1 billion in compensation for its clients.
+Minner Vines Injury Lawyers, PLLC is one of the few personal injury law firms to have recovered over $1 billion in compensation for its clients.
 With over 70 years of combined experience, our Lexington car accident attorneys have a reputation for being skilled legal advocates.